-On 23 October 2002, the Board on Tariffs and Trade (the Board), which was replaced by the International Trade Administration Commission of South Africa (ITAC) on 1 June 2003, formally initiated an investigation into the alleged dumping of gypsum plasterboard, originating in or imported from Thailand.
+On 23 October 2002, the Board on Tariffs and Trade (the Board), which was replaced by the International Trade Administration Commission of South Africa, formally initiated an investigation into the alleged dumping of gypsum plasterboard, originating in or imported from Thailand.
 Notice of the initiation of the investigation was published in Notice No. 2290 of Government Gazette No. 23975 dated 01 November 2002.
-The petition was lodged on behalf of the Southern African Customs Union (SACU) industry by BPB Gypsum, which claimed that the dumped imports were causing it material injury.
+The petition was lodged on behalf of the Southern African Customs Union (SACU) industry by BPB Gypsum, which claimed that the dumped imports were causing it material injury